Thrips are common pests found in various houseplants, greenhouses, and outdoor gardens. The scientific name is

-The most effective and easy way to get rid of and control thrips on hibiscus plants is to cut off all the rotten buds from the ground and the plant.
+The most effective and easy way to get rid of and control thrips attacking hibiscus plants is to cut off all the rotten buds from the ground and the plant.

 Carefully dispose of them in the trash, making sure none of the buds breaks on the ground to prevent the eggs from reaching the ground.

 The organic way of treating the thrips infestation is to spray the hibiscus plants with products containing neem oil.

 This treatment may take more time but is still an effective alternative method to eliminate these plant pests.